omissis/go-jsonschema/README.md

                  schema $id                  full import URL
 ```

+### Special types

+In a few cases, special types are used to help with serializing/deserializing
+data frrom JSON.
+Namely a custom types is provided for the following semantic
+types:

+* `SerializableDate`
+* `SerializableTime`

+These types are needed because there is no native type provided by Go which
+properly handles them.

 ## Status

 While not finished, go-jsonschema can be used today.
 Aside from some minor features, only specific validations remain to be fully implemented.